hassen05/NL2GraphQL/README.md

 3. Open `http://localhost:8080/`

-The default page is the redesigned Zephyr Workspace.
+The default page is the redesigned NL2GraphQL Workspace.
 Anonymous users can ask questions, see grounded answers, structured result views, charts when structured evidence is available, and query history.